Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Your employees’ creativity may be the engine of your business’s future growth, so you must protect your investment in them.

 Consider scheduling “innovation time” during the week when your creative professionals can develop new ideas without worrying about their other daily tasks.
-You could also look for ways to reduce pressure on them by passing some of their work to colleagues or automating certain tasks.
+You could also look for ways to ease the pressure on them by redistributing some of their work to colleagues or automating routine tasks with AI-assisted tools.

 Make sure to listen to suggestions from everyone, not just from people in strategic or creative positions.
 Brilliant ideas can come from any team member.

-1. Allocate dedicated time for creative thinking (at least 10% of work time).
+1. Allocate dedicated time for creative thinking (at least 10 percent of work time).

 2. Track idea generation and implementation rates.